Albert of Riga

-Albert headed the armed forces that forcibly converted the eastern Baltic region to Catholic faith, in the nature of a crusade that was undertaken while the Fourth Crusade was sacking the Christian Byzantine capital of Constantinople.
+Albert headed the armed forces that forcibly converted the pagan indigenous population of the eastern Baltic region to Christianity as a result of the Northern Crusades.

 Early life

 Albert was born in Bexhövede, a part of Loxstedt, Lower Saxony, Germany.
 He and his brother Hermann were members of the powerful Buxhoeveden family from Bexhövede.
 Because of this he has also been known as Albert of Buxhoeveden (or Bexhövede, Buxhövden, Buxhöwde, Buxthoeven, Appeldern).

 Albert was a canon in Bremen when his uncle Hartwig, Archbishop of Bremen and Hamburg, named him Bishop of Livonia, provided that he could conquer and hold it, and convince the pagan inhabitants to become Christians.
-The patent was granted 28 March 1199, and by the beginning of spring 1200 he embarked with a Baltic fleet of 23 vessels and more than 1,500 armed crusaders.
-He had the support of the Hohenstaufen German King, Philip of Swabia, and the more distant blessing of Pope Innocent III.
+The patent was granted on 28 March 1199, and in the beginning of spring 1200 he embarked for Livonia with a fleet of 23 vessels and more than 1,500 armed crusaders.
+He had the support of the Hohenstaufen German king, Philip of Swabia, as well as an implicit blessing of Pope Innocent III.

 In 1200, Bishop Albert led a crusade in Livonia, providing the starting point to create an ecclesiastical State.
-Albert arrived in his diocese in Ikšķile with a sizeable army.
+Albert arrived in his diocese in Ikšķile (Üxküll) with a sizeable army.
 He was able to send reinforcements without asking permission from the Pope.
 These rights led him to create an annual summer expedition from Lübeck to Livonia called the "perpetual crusade".

+Career

-Foundation of Riga
+Founding of Riga

-When Albert realized that the diocese of Uexkull was located far away from the Daugava river to be effective, he founded a castle nearer the sea, where a small stream joined the Daugava creating a natural harbor.
+When Albert realized that the diocese of Uexküll was located far away from the Daugava river to be effective, he founded a castle nearer the sea, where a small stream joined the Daugava creating a natural harbor.
 This castle would be the start of the foundation of Riga.

 Together with merchants from the Baltic Sea island of Gotland, Albert founded Riga in 1201, where a small community of Hanseatic traders from Lübeck held a tentative trading encampment.
 In 1204, he received a papal bull to sign up crusaders.

 He successfully converted many Livs under their leader Caupo, offering them protection against neighboring Lithuanian and Estonian tribes; Albert also subjugated Latvian principalities of Koknese, Jersika and Tālava later on.
 The conquest of Livonia in full occupied almost three decades of his life.